MichaelDemidov/Firebird-Auto-Updater/README.md

     * convert the key names to upper case.
 I don’t know for sure whether this should be done, but just in case I do it,
     * instead of the `TYPE` key, this file contains `SetupType`, rename it to `TYPE`,
     * change the line `/DIR "..."` to `/DIR "$1\Firebird_..."`, the name of the folder (`Firebird_...`) depends on the major version of Firebird,
-    * the `NoIcons` item, in my opinion, does nothing useful, its removal does not affect the operation of the installation program (though, if you write 1 instead of 0 there, then it should disable the creation of the Firebird item in the Start menu),
+    * the `NoIcons` item here, in my opinion, does nothing useful, its removal does not affect the operation of the installation program.
+Though, if you write `/NOICONS` line there, then it should disable the creation of the Firebird folder in the Start menu (and will make the `/GROUP` key meaningless),
     * be sure to add the line `/SILENT` to the end of the list (nothing after the equal sign).

     After all these edits it looks like this:
     ```
     /LANG en
     /DIR "$1\Firebird_3_0"
-    /GROUP "Firebird 3.0 (Win32) "
+    /GROUP "Firebird 3.0 (Win32)"
     /TYPE clientinstall
     /COMPONENTS clientcomponent
     /TASKS copyfbclienttosystask,copyfbclientasgds32task